The Long and the Short and the Tall (play): Characters / cast

 Albert Finney was originally cast as the North Country Private Bamforth but due to appendicitis he was replaced by the then unknown O'Toole, who turned the character into a Cockney.
 O'Toole's understudy (who never went on) was Michael Caine.
 Caine later played O'Toole's role on a Scottish tour of the play with Frank Finlay as Sergeant Mitchem and Terence Stamp as Whitaker.
+Fraser and Takaki reprised their roles in the film version.

-Television adaptation
+Television adaptations

 A 30 minute excerpt of the play was filmed for British TV in 1959 with the play's original cast.
+No recording is known to exist.

+A 3 x 30 minute serial was produced by BBC Schools, and broadcast on BBC One between 18 September and 2 October 1979.
+It was later presented as a single 85 minute compilation on BBC Two on 27 June 1981.